Colon and rectal surgeons in Manchester, New Hampshire

 Will you remove polyps or abnormal tissue during my colonoscopy if you find any?

 During the procedure, we work to extract all polyps, in order to prevent colorectal cancer.
 Large polyps, however, may require surgical removal.
-With early detection and the removal of polyps, colorectal cancer is highly treatable.
+With early detection and the polyp removal, colorectal cancer is highly treatable.

 How long does a colonoscopy appointment take, on average?